pgManage/pgManage/Facts_About_Electron_Performance.md

 My first takeaway from the article was that we hadn't been watching our memory usage in Electron.
 Memory usage is important and can lead to all kinds of bottlenecks.
 So I looked into it.

 We had a memory leak!
 It was a bad one too.
 Memory usage just grew and grew.
-This was especially disappointing since we spend a lot of time making sure we don't have memory leaks in C. We use Valgrind and other time consuming tactics to be certain PgManage is performing well and freeing memory.
+This was especially disappointing since we spend a lot of time making sure we don't have memory leaks in C. We use Valgrind and other time consuming tactics to be certain pgManage is performing well and freeing memory.

 **Our problem was that we had completely overlooked the web browser.** We were not properly attaching various items to DOM elements so they were essentially global objects.
 Once they were no longer needed the DOM was destroyed but the globals were not.